MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-custom-storage.md

 In this article, we will be exploring the semantics around the bot’s interactions with the Azure Bot Service and the Store.

-The Bot Builder framework includes a default implementation; this implementation will most likely fit the needs of many applications, and all that is needed to be done to make use of it is to plug the pieces together with a few lines of initialization code.
+The Bot Framework includes a default implementation; this implementation will most likely fit the needs of many applications, and all that is needed to be done to make use of it is to plug the pieces together with a few lines of initialization code.
 Many of the samples illustrate just that.